Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: METHODOLOGY

 \section{METHODOLOGY}

-This paper proposes a multirobot exploration method called AIM-Mapping based on deep reinforcement learning.
-The core idea is to fully utilize the privilege information to help enhancing the efficiency of multirobot exploration.
-There are mainly three modules: \emph{Asymmetric Feature Representation}, \emph{Mutual Information Evaluation}, and \emph{Multirobot Decision Network}, and the first two modules are both based on privilege information.
-During the training process, the Asymmetric Feature Representation leverages both observation information and privilege information to generate the value state as well as the observation feature mapping.
-Then, in Multirobot Decision Network, topological information based on geometric distance and structural information based on the above-mentioned observation feature mapping are both used to generate the topological graph representation.
-Through graph matching, the robots will be assigned the corresponding long-term target point and short-term path point.
-In addition, the Mutual Information Evaluation module is specially designed to facilitate the training process, utilizing the privilege information.
+This paper introduces AIM-Mapping, a novel deep reinforcement learning framework for collaborative multirobot exploration.
+The core idea is to fully utilize the privileged information to help enhancing the efficiency of multirobot exploration.
+There are mainly three modules: \emph{Asymmetric Feature Representation} (AFR), \emph{Mutual Information Evaluation} (MIE), and \emph{Multi-Agent Decision-making Network} (MADN).
+During the training process, the AFR module leverages both partial-map data and privileged information to generate state values and partial-map feature mappings.
+The MADN module then utilizes topological information—derived from geometric distances—together with structural features extracted from the partial-map feature mappings to construct a topological graph representation of the environment.
+Through graph matching, each robot is assigned a corresponding boundary point as its long-term goal.
+Subsequently, the robot generates short-term target points for navigation using a path planning algorithm.
+MIE module is specially designed to assist the training process by using privileged information to quantify information gain and the reduction of measurement uncertainty during exploration.
+During the testing phase, only partial-map data is fed into the trained feature extractor from the AFR module.
+The resulting partial-map feature mapping is then passed to the MADN module, which derives optimal clusters of long-term goal points based on the established topological structure.
+Finally, robots perform short-term path planning to reach their assigned goals.
 The overall AIM-Mapping framework is illustrated in Fig.\ref{ATR-Mapping overall frame diagram}.